Concorde: Accidents

 Official investigating authorities have classified occurrences prior to Air France Flight 4590 as accidents, though no persons were injured and no aircraft were lost.
 These involved occurrences in which parts of the rudder had become separated inflight.

 On 12 April 1989, Concorde G-BOAF, on a chartered flight from Christchurch, New Zealand, to Sydney, Australia, suffered a structural failure at supersonic speed.
 As the aircraft was climbing and accelerating through Mach 1.7, a "thud" was heard.
 The crew did not notice any handling problems, and they assumed the thud they heard was a minor engine surge.
 No further difficulty was encountered until descent through 40,000 ft at Mach 1.3, when a vibration was felt throughout the aircraft, lasting two to three minutes.
 Most of the upper rudder had separated from the aircraft at this point.
 Aircraft handling was unaffected, and the aircraft made a safe landing at Sydney.
-The UK's Air Accidents Investigation Branch (AAIB) concluded that the skin of the rudder had been separating from the rudder structure over a period before the accident due to moisture seepage past the rivets in the rudder.
+The UK's Air Accidents Investigation Branch (AAIB) concluded that the skin of the rudder had been separating from the rudder structure over a period before the accident owing to moisture seepage past the rivets in the rudder.
 Production staff had not followed proper procedures during an earlier modification of the rudder; the procedures were difficult to adhere to.
 The aircraft was repaired and returned to service.

 On 21 March 1992, G-BOAB while flying British Airways Flight 001 from London to New York, also suffered a structural failure at supersonic speed.
 While cruising at Mach 2, at approximately 53,000 ft, the crew heard a "thump".
 No difficulties in handling were noticed, and no instruments gave any irregular indications.
 This crew also suspected there had been a minor engine surge.
 One hour later, during descent and while decelerating below Mach 1.4, a sudden "severe" vibration began throughout the aircraft.
-The vibration worsened when power was added to the No 2 engine.
-The crew shut down the No 2 engine and made a successful landing in New York, noting that increased rudder control was needed to keep the aircraft on its intended approach course.
+The vibration worsened when power was added to the number 2 engine.
+The crew shut down the number 2 engine and made a successful landing in New York, noting that increased rudder control was needed to keep the aircraft on its intended approach course.
 Again, the skin had separated from the structure of the rudder, which led to most of the upper rudder detaching in flight.
 The AAIB concluded that repair materials had leaked into the structure of the rudder during a recent repair, weakening the bond between the skin and the structure of the rudder, leading to it breaking up in flight.
 The large size of the repair had made it difficult to keep repair materials out of the structure, and prior to this accident, the severity of the effect of these repair materials on the structure and skin of the rudder was not appreciated.